 Deep inside those Swiss Alps are dozens of bunkers and vaults.
 During the Cold War era, the Swiss Army literally carved out hundreds of caves and storage facilities from the bare rock faces all throughout the mountains.

 In the decades since, these shelters have largely been abandoned.
 But their remote location and cool climate make them perfectly suited for server farms.

 Swiss Fort Knox - A Digital Fortress

-For those who want to preserve not only their digital footprint but also their genetic record, Swiss DNA Bank is the answer.
-Buried in the depths of the Swiss Alps, this company will store your DNA swabs for eternity.
-While I am not entirely sure about the benefit of this, some might consider doing it anyway since the price tag is just a few hundred Euros...
+For those who want to preserve not only their digital footprint but also their genetic record, Swiss DNA Bank was the answer until recently.
+Buried in the depths of the Swiss Alps, this company would store DNA swabs for eternity.
+I am not convinced about the benefit of this, and apparently many others did not, either.
+The company is no longer in existence.

 So there you have it: The Swiss have figured out how to fit a cloud inside a mountain!